 Thus far we have examined the occurence of chaos in autonomous systems of differential equations of dimension greater than two.
 Although the Poincaré-Bendixson Theorem guarantees that chaos cannot occur in autonomous systems of dimension two this is not necessarily true for non-autonomous systems.
 To investigate the occurence of chaos in such systems consider the equation below

-This equation can be rewritten as an autonomous first order system by using the transformations resulting in the autonomous system of three equations
+This equation can be rewritten as an autonomous first order system by

-The system exhibits extremely complex behaviour and some features will be investigated in the exercises.
-Here we consider the behaviour of the system for and increasing values of B.
+be investigated in the exercises.
+Here we consider the behaviour of the

 Limit Cycle